Condominium 1: Reception

-The condominium was featured in an extensive public relations campaign to promote the Sea Ranch development and appeared in Newsweek, The New York Times, and Life, as well as design magazines such as Perspecta and Japan Architect.
+The condominium was featured in an extensive public relations campaign to promote the Sea Ranch development.
+It appeared in Newsweek, The New York Times, and Life, as well as design magazines such as Perspecta and Japan Architect.
 It received a design citation from Progressive Architect, a California Governor's Design Award in 1966 and an American Institute of Architects Honor Award in 1967.
 In 1991 it received the AIA Twenty-five Year Award and Moore was awarded the AIA Gold Medal.
 The structure was placed on the National Register of Historic Places in 2005.